 How to internet trolls harass

 Victims of internet trolling who eventually seek legal advice, have, in many cases been severely affected by their trolls and their threatening, invasive, ubiquitous and malicious behaviour.
 Some trolls could be extremely pernicious that they are capable of invading their victim's lives and evoke great fear and anxiety in them.
 So much so, that the lives of victims of online trolling could be affected day and night.

 Some trolls have deployed abusive tactics, like obtaining and distributing personal information, home addresses and places that our clients have frequented.
 Internet trolls, who trolled some of our clients have hacked into email and social media accounts and stole and posted private, intimate photos.
 They have created websites with malicious content, causing their victims to feel that their lives are completely hijacked.

-Particularly with our celebrity clients, internet trolls have acted as supporters or fans and then used hostility in the form of constructive criticism, like offering advice how to present themselves better, all designed to undermine and degrade and they have bombarded our clients continuously.
+Particularly with our celebrity clients, internet trolls have acted as supporters or fans and then used hostility in the form of constructive criticism, like offering advice how to present themselves better, all designed to undermine and degrade as they bombard our clients continuously.
 Some have later on turned into cyberstalkers and serial harassers.

-If you are being trolled online, call us now, free on 0800 612 7211.
+If you are being trolled online and need help and support, seek legal advice, from us or from another expert law firm.
+You can call us now, free, on 0800 612 7211.
 This will be the first step in gaining your life back and removing the distress that the internet trolls are causing you.